retango/korg-ms20m-extra-midi2cv/README.md

-# korg-ms20m-extra-midi2cv
+# Korg MS-20M Extra Midi to CV Module
-Arduino Nano Midi-to-CV internal module for the Korg MS-20M, get CV for PBend, MWheel, Vel and ATouch
+Midi-to-CV internal module for the Korg MS-20M, to get CV for PBend, MWheel, Vel and ATouch

-This is an Arduino Nano based module that snoops into the Midi in (5-pin socket only, not USB) of the Korg MS-20M (Desktop Kit), and creates CV signals for Pitch Bend (PB), Mod Wheel (MW, CC 1), Velocity (Vel) and Channel Aftertouch (AT).
+This is a module that snoops into the Midi in (5-pin socket only, not USB) of the Korg MS-20M (Desktop Kit), and creates CV signals for Pitch Bend (PB), Mod Wheel (MW, CC 1), Velocity (Vel) and Channel Aftertouch (AT).
 PB CV is -5V to +5V, while MW, Vel and AT CVs are 0V to 5V.
-You can add connectors with this 4 CV signals using 4 of the 14 holes available in the MS-20M.
+You patch these 4 CV signals using 4 of the 14 holes available in the MS-20M.

-The module requires an Arduino Nano, and MCP4728 Quad 12bit DAC, and a dual supply OpAmp.
-The MCP outputs directly to the patch points 0 to 5V for MW, Vel and AT, and feeds 0 to 5V to the OpAmp for PB.
-The OpAmp coverts the 0 to 5V signal from the DAC into a -5V to +5V signal (differential amplifier configuration).
+The is based on an Arduino Nano, an MCP4728 Quad 12bit DAC, and a dual supply OpAmp.
+The MCP4728 outputs directly to the patch points for MW, Vel and AT, and feeds 0 to 5V to the OpAmp for PB.
+The OpAmp coverts the 0 to 5V signal from the DAC into a -5V to +5V signal for the patch point (OpAmp is in a differential amplifier configuration).

-The arduino Nano gets 12V from the Korg MS-20, as well as a line level midi signal snooped from the Midi in circuit.
-The Arduino supplies regulated, steady 5V for the MCP4728, and for one of the inputs of the OpAmp.
-The OpAmp gets the dual voltage from the +15V and -15V patch points in the Korg MS-20M main PCB.
+The Arduino Nano uses 12V from the Korg MS-20M, as well as a line level Midi signal snooped from the 5 Pin Midi In circuit.
+The Arduino supplies regulated 5V for the MCP4728, and for one of the inputs of the OpAmp (the circuit requires a relatively precise 5V source, which is provided by the Nano).
+The OpAmp uses the +15V and -15V patch points in the Korg MS-20M main PCB.

 ## Connections from the MS-20M:
-* Midi In line level (Power Board, see pictures)
+* Midi In line level (Power Board, I solder on a via, see pictures)
-* 12V (Power Board, see pictures)
+* 12V (Power Board, relatively easy point on one of the connectors, see pictures)
 * +15V, -15V, Ground (Main PCB, 3 patch points)

 You can build the module using a 50*70 mm perfboard (double sided prototype board), and screw terminal blocks;

 ## Internal placement of the module:
-I use a spot to the left side of the power board, which works in my case since I'm not using the 4 rubber feet of the MS-20M.
-Where I placed it, the module interferes with on of the 4 feet, so if you are using them, you may need to find another location.
-I created a small 3D printed adapter part to fix the module in place, using one of the bottom screws, as well as velcro.
+I use a spot to the left bottom side at the back of the MS-20M, which is fine if you don't use the 4 rubber feet of the MS-20M.
+If you need the rubber feet, you may need to find another spot for the module since the place I use interferes with one of the 4 feet.
+I use a small 3D printed part to screw the module one of the bottom screws, as well as some velcro.

 ## Bill of Materials:
 * 1 Arduino Nano v2